ShreyasPatel031/stock-testing/README.md

   <img src= "Images/Screen2.gif" >
 </p>

-2.**Missing values**: A 8 fold cross validation split was taken for the data and hence it is necessary to make sure that each split had data available for all feature.
+2. **Missing values**: A 8 fold cross validation split was taken for the data and hence it is necessary to make sure that each split had data available for all feature.
 After removal of the above steps there were 1022 stocks that the algorithm was run on.

 3. **Stationarity and Normalization**: The testing feature ( Return on stock ) is already differenced and was found to be stationary with the data mostly centered around zero.
 Differencing the other feature resulted in the features becoming extremely small in which case multi step forecasting in the model causes the predicted values to diverge and become extremely large in some cases.

 # Testing